 - 1. From Setup, enter My Domain in the Quick Find box, then select My Domain. - 2.
 Enter the subdomain name you want to use within the sample URL.
 For example, a company called Universal Containers wants to use the subdomain universalcontainers.
-The company's login URL would be https://universalcontainers.my.salesforce.com/.
-You can use up to 40 characters.
+The company's login URL would be

+$\verb|https://universalcontainers.my.salesforce.com/.
+Your name can include up to 40 letters, numbers, and hyphens.$